Kustiq

 ZoomInfo costs $15K+ per year and most small teams use about 20% of what they're paying for.
 We've watched this play out dozens of times: the demo looks great, the data is solid, and then the annual contract shows up and kills the deal.
 For B2B teams with 5 to 50 people, that math just doesn't work.
 The ZoomInfo alternatives market in 2026 is a different story.
 There are now seven tools worth considering, each solving a different slice of the sales intelligence problem at a fraction of ZoomInfo's price.
+If you care more about unit economics than feature parity, our per-contact pricing across 10 providers breakdown runs the math.

 Full disclosure: This post is published by the Kustiq team, and Kustiq is one of the tools listed below.
 We've done our best to give an honest, balanced comparison so you can pick what actually fits.
 We recommend competitors where they're genuinely better.

-Why Look Beyond ZoomInfo
+Why look beyond ZoomInfo

 ZoomInfo earned its reputation.
 For enterprise sales orgs with 500+ employees, dedicated RevOps staff, and six-figure tool budgets, it's still a solid platform.
 But for companies in the 20 to 200 employee range, three issues keep coming up.

 The price tag.
 Entry-level contracts start around $15K/year.
 Most teams land closer to $25K once they add seats, intent data, and the features they actually wanted in the first place.
 That's more than a lot of small teams spend on their CRM.
+(For a feature-by-feature breakdown, see the ZoomInfo vs Kustiq side-by-side.)

 Per-seat billing punishes small teams.
 Three reps on your sales team?
 You're paying 3x.
 Add a CS person who needs access?
 4x.
 Credit-based or usage-based pricing is a better model when headcount is tight, because the bill scales with how much you use the tool, not how many people need to see the data.

 These seven tools each attack the problem differently.
-Some go after contact data volume, others focus on enrichment or AI profiling, and a couple try to do everything.
+Some go after contact data volume, others focus on enrichment or strategic profiling, and a couple try to do everything.
 Here's our honest read on each one.

 1. Kustiq